joltcan/supybot-plugin-dvd/README.md

 Installation
 ------------

 Put it in your plugins folder and do a !load DVD.

 Usage
 -----

+# Get a random movie:
 !dvd
-    gives you a random DVD
+# Add a movie:
 !add <title of movie>
-    Adds a movie
+# Delete a movie:
 !delete <title of movie>
-    Deletes a movie
+# Shows you how many movies there are:
 !stats
-    Shows you how many movies there are.

 License
 -------